peterwwillis/devopsyoga-content/faq.md

 ### What is this website about?
    This website is a free-form Wiki of all general knowledge involved in implementing [DevOps].

-### What is it for, though?
+### Why did you create it?
-   Modern software development and operations technology is changing faster than ever.
-Staying in the loop of what's changing involves a lot of research that crosses multiple specialities.
-And many of the lessons learned by one organization are being learned over again by others in painful repetition.
+   Basically, I was sick of all the time and effort needed to learn about DevOps.
+Most of the information about it is spread out through random blog posts on the internet and a few books, and it can take a long time to collate, intone, and spread this information.

-   We want to prevent the need to be constantly plugged into the latest trends in DevOps, or having to perform hours, weeks, or months of research to get caught up.
-The hope is that as this Wiki is constantly updated, the ability to learn more about DevOps will be quicker and easier.
-One-stop DevOps shopping.
+   I wanted a place I could go that just had everything I needed to learn about DevOps as it evolves.
+Nothing like that seemed to exist, so I created this space to collect it all.
+My hope is that other people will help update this website over time, to prevent the information from getting stale.

 ### So, what's that going to look like?

-   Explanation of the core ideas, some models for how to implement DevOps, How-to guides, overviews of technology, lessons learned from real organizations doing DevOps, links to articles and blog posts, sample code, etc.
+   Explanation of the core ideas, models for how to implement DevOps, how-to guides, overviews of technology, lessons learned from real organizations doing DevOps, links to articles and blog posts, sample code, etc.

 ### Isn't that kind of a big goal?
    Yep!
 This will be a long-term project, and will require collaboration by many volunteers.